Rockfish Fishing in Chesapeake Bay: The Complete Guide for 2025

 If you’ve not quite mastered the art of fly fishing, don’t worry.
 There’s plenty of opportunities on conventional gear from shore.
 Bring your waders and get into the rivers and flats or hit the banks and parks that line the bay’s shoreline.
 You can even check one of the dozens of piers on offer on all sides of this famous waterway.

 Again, as these hungry creatures will take any bait, fishing on foot can be just as effective as any other method.
-Cast your line around structures that draw plenty of nutrients and bait fish for your best bet.
-Although, no matter where you are, you’re sure to find a prized Rockfish nearby.
+Cast your line around structures that draw bait fish for your best bet.
+Dock pilings, oyster mounds, and duck blinds can all hold fish, but especially try casting near rocks – they call them “Rockfish” for a reason!

 Trolling